 By Carlton Foster

 As I was writing another paper entitled “Eternal Life,” I came to a part where I needed help from the Lord to finish it.
-I prayed for his guidance and answer on how to conclude the paper.
-I was waiting on the Lord for an inspiration to make a conclusion on the moot “Faith versus Works.”
-Shortly thereafter, a Pastor by the name of Robert KC was preaching one night on Television.
-When I turned it on, he had just begun preaching on the subject of “Faith”.
+I prayed for his guidance and answers on how to conclude the paper.
+I was waiting on the Lord for inspiration to make a conclusion on the moot “Faith versus Works.”
+Shortly after that, a Pastor by the name of Robert KC was preaching one night on Television.
+When I turned it on, he had just begun preaching on the subject of “Faith.”
 The Lord answered my prayer for the words that I needed to conclude my paper.
-I had faith that the Lord would help me, so I followed the faith with the searching and looking for my faith to be justified.
+I had faith that the Lord would help me, so I followed the faith with the action of searching and looking for my faith to be justified.
 Not only did he help me, but he also gave me great insight into this paper – The Powers of Faith.

 The Study of Faith in Action